GlennPreston1/Java_SDK_Direct_Apple_Pay_Demo/README.md

 The returned URL string can be used as a redirection target (for the customer).
 Iframe mode is slightly different, in iframe cases there is a Javascript libarary, the received token has to be used to initialize that.

-For examples please see java-sdk-sample-webshop.
+For examples please see java-sdk-example-webshop.

 ### IV.
 Watch for exceptions: